Fimoker/gencg_f2301/day4.md

 # Day 04
 ## Introduction
-Topic of the fourth day is "Machine.
+Topic of the fourth day is "Machine".

 "Create a program that expands, augment, distort, questions, complicate, interpret, improves the act of drawing.
 Explain what your system is about: is it a tool?
 A statement? a game?
 Use your tool to create your original series of at least 3 drawings."